isabella232/advertising-cloud.en/help/dsp/introduction/ad-requirements-policy.md

 ---
 # Adobe Advertising Cloud Ad Requirements Policy

-*Last updated: August 30, 2020*
+*Last updated: July 1, 2020*

 This Ads Requirements Policy (“Policy”) sets forth the requirements for Ads distributed via Adobe’s On-demand Services for Advertising Cloud (“Services”).
-This Policy is incorporated by reference into the Agreement between Adobe and the customer using the On-demand Services.
+This Policy is incorporated by reference into the Agreement between Adobe and the Customer (“you”) using the On-demand Services.
 Capitalized terms used in this Policy but not defined herein will have the meaning set forth in that Agreement.

-Adobe reserves the right to determine, in its sole  judgment, whether Ads violate the requirements of this Policy, in which event it may reject such Ads and/or terminate access to the Services on that basis.
+Adobe reserves the right to determine, in its sole  judgment, whether an Ad, or the website(s) to which the Ad re-directs or links, violates the requirements of this Policy, in which event Adobe may reject such Ad and/or terminate or suspend access to the Services on that basis.

 In addition to the requirements set forth below and in the Agreement, you must comply with the requirements imposed by each media source on which you place your Ads as well as those imposed by any supply side platform (SSP) or other platform used to deliver any of your Ads.
 It is your responsibility to understand and comply with the policies of the publishers and platforms through which you deliver Ads.